Ashburn, Ontario: Geography

+Demographics

 Statistics Canada offers a 2006 Cumulative Profile for Ashburn and region (including Myrtle the western section of neighbouring Brooklin), with a total population of 6,409 and 2,198 dwellings.
 Because of a building surge in Brooklin, the population increased by 64% from 2001 to 2006.
 In 2006, there were 565 people over the age of 65.
 560 individuals had a mother-tongue other than English or French, with Tamil the most frequently spoken language in homes after English and French.
 880 people came to Canada as immigrants, 385 of whom were fourteen years or younger in 2006.
 540 are visible minorities (210 Black; 105 South Asian).
 There were 90 with Aboriginal identity.
 Outside of the medical professions, no one had an earned doctorate.
 The median income in 2005 for the population 15 years and older was $39,705, with a median family income of $98,250 (comparison: Whitby as a whole, $84,219; Ontario: $60,455).
 The average value of non-farm, non-reserve private dwellings was $371,655 (comparison: Whitby as a whole, $314,350).

 Contextual information for Ashburn's designated primary schools (in the neighbouring hamlet of Brooklin) indicates a lower percentage of children born outside of Canada than the regional and provincial averages, and far fewer bilingual children.